• About Texas Travel Talk

 Gaylord Texan Lone Star Christmas – So.
 Much.
 Christmas. & ICE!

-For at least 16 years, Gaylord Texan has dazzled the resort with holiday lights, music, family fun, real blocks of ice, and Santa Claus.
+For at least 16 years, Gaylord Texan has dazzled guests with holiday lights, music, family fun, real blocks of ice, and a visit from Santa Claus.
 This is a real treat.
 Grandparents love taking their grandkids.

-Good news! code “TRAVELING” is now active and ready to be used.
+Good news!
+The “TRAVELING” code is now active and ready for use.

 Use Traveling for 50% off general admission to ICE!